Because the statute database is maintained primarily for legislative drafting purposes,

 (12) Developing home inspection opinions or

-conclusions based on the race, color, religion, sex, national origin, ancestry, age, marital status, family status, physical or mental disability, or unfavorable military discharge, as defined under the Illinois Human Rights Act, of the prospective or present owners or occupants of the area or property under home inspection.
+conclusions based on the race, color, religion, sex, national origin, ancestry, age, marital status, family status, physical or mental disability, military status, unfavorable discharge from military status, sexual orientation, order of protection status, or pregnancy, as defined under the Illinois Human Rights Act, of the prospective or present owners or occupants of the area or property under home inspection.

 (13) Being adjudicated liable in a civil proceeding